rgreenblatt/ai_alignment_readings/abstractions/abstractions.md

-Even though long-term expected utility maximizers would kill us all, there's still value in the ability to produce agents with utility functions reasonably close to the desired one, particularly for complex or hard to specify alignment functions.
+Even though long-term expected utility maximizers would kill us all, there's still value in the ability to produce agents with utility functions reasonably close to the desired one, particularly for complex or hard to specify utility functions.
 This greatly effects the applicability of deontological and restriction based approaches.